the-gigi/bigqlite/README.md

 # Bigqlite

-Bigqlite processes large csv files, by splitting them into multiple smaller csv files, processing in paraallel each csv file (by running a custom process function) and saves the results of to a sqlite DB per csv file.
+Bigqlite processes large csv files, by splitting them into multiple smaller csv files, processing in parallel each csv file (by running a custom `process()` function) and saves the results to a sqlite DB per csv file.
 Then, it merges all the small sqlite DBs into a single sqlite DB

 It is designed to be used as a library in your application.
-The Engine class provides a run() method, which accepts several parameters:
+The Engine class provides a `run()` method, which accepts several parameters:

 ```
     def run(self,